bibleexchange/church_ministry__textbook/en/0101_introduction.md

 We cannot only tell others what to do, but we need to also do the things that we teach and preach.
 We should want other people imitate us and follow in what we do (Titus 2:7; Hebrews 13:7).

 Timothy was young, so some people did not respect him.
-Paul told him to not let them stop them but to be an example of the faith (I Tim.
+Paul told him to not let them stop them but to be an example of the faith (1 Tim.
 4:12).

 We do not force people to do what is right, but we do what is right and others will see and follow (I Pet.
 5:3).

 Jesus condemned the religious leaders because they told the people to do one thing, but did something different (Matt.
 23:2-3).
 Paul said something similar in Romans 2:21-23.

-If we follow Jesus, when people follow us, they are really following Jesus (I Cor.
+If we follow Jesus, when people follow us, they are really following Jesus (1 Cor.
 11:1).

 ### A leader builds up

 The reason that God gave ministers to the church was so that they could build up the church (Eph.
 4:11-13).
 This is not talking about building up a building, but about people growing spiritually until they become like Jesus.

-Every act of worship in the church should be to build up the people (I Cor.
+Every act of worship in the church should be to build up the people (1 Cor.
 14:26).

-The authority given to leaders is to be used to build up and not tear down (II Cor.
+The authority given to leaders is to be used to build up and not tear down (2 Cor.
 10:8; 13:10).

 All Christians should try to build each other up (Rom.
 14:19; 15:2; I Thess.
 5:11).